appscode/blog/content/post/openshift/index.md

 > Now we can Install a number of common databases with the help of KubeDB.

 The databases that KubeDB support are MongoDB, Elasticsearch, MySQL, MariaDB, PostgreSQL and Redis.
+You can find the guides to all the supported databases [here](https://kubedb.com/).
 ## Deploying MySQL Database
 Let's first create a Namespace in which we will deploy the database.
 ```bash